Onyx: Imitations and treatments

 Artificial onyx types have also been produced from common chalcedony and plain agates.
-The first-century naturalist Pliny the Elder described these techniques being used in Roman times.
-Treatments for producing black and other colours include soaking or boiling chalcedony in sugar solutions, then treating with sulfuric or hydrochloric acid to carbonise sugars which had been absorbed into the top layers of the stone.
+The first-century naturalist Pliny the Elder described these techniques used in Roman times.
+Treatments for producing black and other colors include soaking or boiling chalcedony in sugar solutions, then treating with sulfuric or hydrochloric acid to carbonize sugars which had been absorbed into the top layers of the stone.
 These techniques are still used, as well as other dyeing treatments, and most so-called "black onyx" sold is artificially treated.
-In addition to dye treatments, heating and treatment with nitric acid have been used to lighten or eliminate undesirable colours.
+In addition to dye treatments, heating and treatment with nitric acid have been used to lighten or eliminate undesirable colors.

 Geographic occurrence

-Onyx is a gemstone found in various regions of the world including Greece, Yemen, Uruguay, Argentina, Australia, Brazil, Canada, China, Czech Republic, Germany, Pakistan, India, Indonesia, Madagascar, Latin America, the UK, and various states in the US.
+Onyx can be found in various regions of the world, including Mexico, Greece, Yemen, Uruguay, Argentina, Australia, Brazil, Canada, China, Czech Republic, Germany, Pakistan, India, Indonesia, Madagascar, the UK, and various states in the US.

 Historical use

 It has a long history of use for hardstone carving and jewelry, where it is usually cut as a cabochon or into beads.
 It has also been used for intaglio and hardstone cameo engraved gems, where the bands make the image contrast with the ground.
 Some onyx is natural but much of the material in commerce is produced by the staining of agate.

 Onyx was used in Egypt as early as the Second Dynasty to make bowls and other pottery items.
 Use of sardonyx appears in the art of Minoan Crete, notably from the archaeological recoveries at Knossos.

 Brazilian green onyx was often used as plinths for art deco sculptures created in the 1920s and 1930s.
 The German sculptor Ferdinand Preiss used Brazilian green onyx for the base on the majority of his chryselephantine sculptures.
-Green onyx was also used for trays and pin dishes – produced mainly in Austria – often with small bronze animals or figures attached.
+Green onyx was also used for trays and pin dishes—produced mainly in Austria—often with small bronze animals or figures attached.

 Onyx is mentioned in the Bible many times.
-Sardonyx (onyx in which white layers alternate with sard - a brownish color) is mentioned in the Bible as well.
+Sardonyx (onyx in which white layers alternate with sard—a brownish color) is mentioned in the Bible as well.

-Onyx was known to the Ancient Greeks and Romans.
-The first-century naturalist Pliny the Elder described both type of onyx and various artificial treatment techniques in his Naturalis Historia.
+Onyx was known to the ancient Greeks and Romans.
+The first-century naturalist Pliny the Elder described both types of onyx and various artificial treatment techniques in his Naturalis Historia.

 Slabs of onyx (from the Atlas Mountains) were famously used by Mies van der Rohe in Villa Tugendhat at Brno (completed 1930) to create a shimmering semi-translucent interior wall.

-The Hôtel de la Païva in Paris is noted for its yellow onyx décor, and the new Mariinsky Theatre Second Stage in St.Petersburg uses yellow onyx in the lobby.

-The Throne of Jahangir (Urdu: Takht-i-Jahangir) was made of black onyx.
-It was built by Mughal emperor Jahangir (31 August 1569 – 28 October 1627) in 1602 and is located at the Diwan-i-Khas (hall of private audience) at the Red Fort in Agra, Uttar Pradesh, India.